 If you need ideas, Change4life has a great range of healthier recipes.

 2. Keep a healthy weight

-Keeping a healthy weight not only cuts your risk of bowel cancer, but could also reduce your risk of nine other types of cancer too.
+Keeping a healthy weight not only cuts your risk of bowel cancer, but could also reduce your risk of twelve other types of cancer too.
 Researchers think this is because excess fat in our bodies can change our hormone levels and produce chemical messengers, which in turn can increase cancer risk.

 But crash diets probably won’t help people lose weight in the long term.
 The best way to lose weight (and keep it off for good) is by making small changes to your daily life that you can stick to – like cutting down on sugary drinks, keeping an eye on food labels, and walking more.

 Eating a diet high in fibre helps reduce the risk of bowel cancer in a number of ways.
 And one of the main ones seems to be by helping food pass through your body more quickly.

 Fruit, vegetables, beans and lentils are all great sources of fibre, as well as whole grain varieties of bread, pasta and cereals.
 Meals don’t need to get fancy to get in more fibre.
 Think beans on wholemeal toast, brown pasta rather than white, and beans and peas in casseroles.

 4. Drink less alcohol